 - Melt crystallizers produce massive single crystals of great purity.
 Large, pure, defect-free crystals develop slowly from high-purity melts.
 These are commonly utilized in the production of semiconductors.

-All of these equipment has the following features in common:
+All of these pieces of equipment has the following features in common:

 - Supersaturation is created in this area to drive crystallization.